Marie Tharp: Continental drift theory

 Because of the Cold War, the U.S. government forbade topographic seafloor maps to be published for fear that Soviet submarines could use them.
 To circumvent that restriction, Tharp and Heezen decided to draw their maps in a more realistic style, and published their first physiographic map of the North Atlantic in 1957.
 Tharp's name did not appear on any of the major papers on plate tectonics that Heezen and others published between 1959 and 1963.
 Tharp continued working with graduate student assistants to further map the extent of the central rift valley.
 Tharp demonstrated that the rift valley extended along with the Mid-Atlantic Ridge into the South Atlantic, and found a similar valley structure in the Indian Ocean, Arabian Sea, Red Sea, and Gulf of Aden, suggesting the presence of a global oceanic rift zone.
 Subsequently, in collaboration with the Austrian landscape painter Heinrich Berann, Tharp and Heezen realized their map of the entire ocean floor, which was published in 1977 by National Geographic under the title of The World Ocean Floor.
-Although Tharp was later recognized and credited for her work on the Mid-Atlantic Ridge, it was Heezen who, at the time in 1956, put out and received credit for the discovery that was made.